hailo-ai/hailo_model_zoo/docs/DATA.rst

 Cityscapes
 ----------

-To evaluate/optimize/compile the semantic segmentation models of the Hailo Model Zoo you should generate the Cityscapes TFRecord files (manual download is required).
+To evaluate/optimize/compile the semantic segmentation models of the Hailo Model Zoo, generate the Cityscapes TFRecord files (manual download is required).

 #.
 Download the Cityscapes dataset from `here <https://www.cityscapes-dataset.com/>`_.
 The expected dataset structure: